IBM-Cloud/ansible-collection-ibm/docs/ibm_is_snapshots_info.rst

     Filters the snapshot collection by source volume id

-  backup_policy_plan_id (False, str, None)
+  snapshot_copies_id (False, str, None)
-    Filters the collection to backup policy jobs with the backup plan with the specified identifier
+    Filters the collection to snapshots with copies with the specified identifier.

-  tag (False, str, None)
+  snapshot_consistency_group_crn (False, str, None)
-    Filters the collection to resources with the exact tag value
+    Filters the collection to resources with a source snapshot with the exact snapshot consistency group crn.

   generation (False, int, 2)